'Kafka: Making of an Icon' opening in May 2024

 The Bodleian Libraries are pleased to announce the opening of a new exhibition, Kafka: Making of an Icon, in May 2024, marking the 100th anniversary of the author’s death.
 The exhibition will celebrate not only Kafka's achievements and creativity but also how he continues to inspire new literary, theatrical and cinematic creations around the world.

-The free exhibition will sit alongside Oxford University’s Oxford Reads Kafka campaign, which aims to encourage engagement across the city and University with Kafka’s literary masterpiece The Metamorphosis, with ‘readings’ of the text from a variety of academic perspectives.
+The free exhibition will sit alongside Oxford University’s Oxford Reads Kafka campaign.
+This campaign aims to encourage engagement across the city and University with Kafka’s literary masterpiece The Metamorphosis, with ‘readings’ of the text from a variety of academic perspectives.

 For this special exhibition, the Bodleian will host a number of significant international loans that broaden its extensive archive, reuniting Kafka’s work in a way that has never been seen before.
 Items will be brought to Oxford from across all places connected to the author’s life, including loans from the National Library of Israel, the Klaus Wagenbach Archive in Germany, and the City of Prague Museum.
 After their stop in the UK, the items will continue their journey across the world to the USA, where the exhibition will be hosted by the Morgan Library in New York from 22 November 2024 - 13 April 2025.

-Kafka: Making of an Icon will feature materials from the archives of the Bodleian Libraries, which hold the majority of Franz Kafka's papers, including literary notebooks, drawings, diaries, letters, postcards, glossaries, and photographs.
+Kafka: Making of an Icon will feature materials from the archives of the Bodleian Libraries.
+The libraries hold the majority of Franz Kafka's papers, including literary notebooks, drawings, diaries, letters, postcards, glossaries, and photographs.
 Notably, the notebooks in the archive include the original manuscripts of two of Kafka’s unfinished novels, Das Schloss (The Castle) and Der Verschollene (America), as well as a number of short stories.
-One of the highlights of the exhibition is in fact a leaf torn out from the second notebook of The Castle, usually held in the National Library of Israel, which will be reunited for the first time with the rest of the manuscript, held in the Bodleian’s collections.
+One of the highlights of the exhibition is a leaf torn out from the second notebook of The Castle, usually held in the National Library of Israel.
+This will be reunited for the first time with the rest of the manuscript, held in the Bodleian’s collections.

 Using this expanded archive, the exhibition not only sets Kafka in the context of his life and times but also shows how his own experiences nourished his imagination, taking visitors on a journey through Kafka’s life and influences, from his relationship with his family and the people closest to him, to the places where he lived and worked, through to his last years of illness and his death on 3 June 1924, at only 40 years of age.

 A part of the display is dedicated to what is perhaps Kafka’s best-known work, The Metamorphosis.
-Alongside the original manuscript of the novella, the exhibition includes entomology book illustrations that explore the possibilities of what the creature that used to be Gregor Samsa might have looked like, as well as modern reinterpretations of the story.
+Alongside the original manuscript of the novella, the exhibition includes entomology book illustrations that explore the possibilities of what the creature that used to be Gregor Samsa might have looked like.
+It also features modern reinterpretations of the story.
 Among them, thanks to a private loan, visitors will exceptionally be able to see the original manuscript of The Cockroach, Ian McEwan’s satirical novella inspired by The Metamorphosis.

 To complete the picture of Kafka’s peculiar world, the exhibition dives into the author’s travels, both real and imaginary.
 We see in his notebooks and travel journals how his travels in Western Europe enabled him to practise descriptive writing, while his readings, such as a book of Chinese poetry, and the stereoscopic images he had access to strengthened his fascination with remote spaces and made him aware of European colonialism.
 We also see examples in the exhibition of how, even after his death, Kafka continues to reach across the world, with his work translated into numerous languages.